hayden-fr/ComfyUI-Model-Manager/README.md

 ![Model Manager Demo Screenshot](model-manager-demo-screenshot.png)

-## About this branch
+## About this fork

-I made this branch because the original repo was inactive and missing things I needed to make the ComfyUI usable.
+I made this fork because the original repo was inactive and missing many things I needed to make the ComfyUI usable.
 Also, many other custom nodes bundle unrelated features together or search the internet in the background.

-## Branch Improvements
+## Fork Improvements

 - Search models in models tab.
 - Advanced keyword search using `"multiple words in quotes"` or a minus sign to `-exclude`.
-- Search `/`subdirectories of main directory based on your file structure (for example, `/1.5/styles`).
+- Search `/`subdirectories of base model directories based on your file structure (for example, `/1.5/styles`).
-- Include models listed in `extra_model_paths.yaml`.
+- Include models listed in ComfyUI's `extra_model_paths.yaml`.
 - Increased supported preview image types.
 - Correctly change colors using ComfyUI's theme colors.
 - Simplified UI.

-## TODO
+## TODO:

 ### One-click to add a model/node to workspace

-- &#9744; Copy icon `📋` or plus icon `+`?
+- &#9744; Add icon `+`?
+(Copy icon `⎘`?)
 - &#9744; Sidebar mode
-  - &#9744; Drag to add?
+  - &#9744; Drag to add to workspace?

 ### Downloading tab

 - &#9744; Replace Install tab with Downloading tab (more practical IMO).
 - &#9744; Download a model from a url.
-- &#9744; Choose save path in browser.
+- &#9744; Choose save path to download within browser.

 ### Search filtering and sort